JonathanRosh/drone-lidar/README.md

 ./drone_mapper <input_output_files_path>
 ```

-If you want to also get a log file to the output you can add the `--log` flag:
+If you want to also add a `log.txt` file with simulation logs to the output you can add the `--log` flag:

 ```text
 ./drone_mapper <input_output_files_path> --log